The Trail

 The First Folsom Inmate

-Folsom’s prisoner No. 1, Chong Hing, was transferred from San Quentin to Folsom on July 26, 1880.
+Folsom's prisoner No. 1, Chong Hing, was transferred from San Quentin to Folsom on July 26, 1880.
 Hing was serving time on arson charges.
-He was not alone; 44 inmates total were received to Folsom Prison on that day.
+He was not alone; 44 inmates were received at Folsom Prison that day.

 By 1897, 900 prisoners were serving their time at Folsom.